skuzniak/skuzniak.github.io/_posts/2024-05-20-supercharge-entity-definition-1.markdown

 ### Using state flow

 When state flows feature is enabled it will not have any immediate effect on the entities.
-Old entities will remain unchanged and new entities will not get the stateflow assigned automatically.
+Old entities will remain unchanged and new entities will not get the state flow assigned automatically.

 To ensure all new entities will get the state flow assigned, we will need an action and an appropriate trigger.